Tim Daly

-James Timothy Daly (born March 1, 1956) is an American actor voice actor and producer, best known for his roles as Joe Hackett on the NBC sitcom Wings and his recurring role as drug-addicted screenwriter J.T.
+James Timothy Daly (born March 1, 1956) is an American actor, producer and director, best known for his roles as Joe Hackett on the NBC sitcom Wings and his recurring role as drug-addicted screenwriter J.T.
 Dolan on The Sopranos.
 He starred as Pete Wilder on the ABC medical drama Private Practice from 2007 to 2012.
 He is also known for his voice role as Clark Kent/Superman in Superman: The Animated Series and several animated Superman movies.
-From 2014 until 2019, he portrayed Henry McCord, husband of the Secretary of State, on the CBS political drama Madam Secretary, starring Téa Leoni.
+From 2014 until 2019, he portrayed Henry McCord, husband of the Secretary of State, on the CBS political drama Madam Secretary, starring Téa Leoni, his future real-life wife.